funbotic/funbotic/README.md

 And the following conditions have been added as custom conditions:

-	is_user_role_subscriber - Checks if the currently logged in user has the role "Subscriber", from the LearnDash plugin.
+	is_user_role_subscriber - Checks if the currently logged in user has the role "Subscriber".

 	is_user_role_group_leader - Checks if the currently logged in user has the role "Group Leader", from the LearnDash plugin.